Methamphetamine Overdose: How Much Meth Can Kill?

 Synonyms: meth, crank, speed, crystal meth, and ice

-When you overdose on it, the effects are widespread and cover a number of body systems.
+If overdose happens, the effects are widespread and cover a number of body systems.
 With this in mind, There are some things that can determine the severity of the symptoms.
-One of them is the amount of the drug that reaches your brain.
-In addition, it also influences how long you will have to bear them.
+One of them is the amount of the drug that reaches the brain.
+In addition, it also influences how long one will have to bear them.

 Understandably, injecting it is more dangerous than eating or smoking.